-6. Beat the heat with a programmable thermostat.
 Staying cool is expensive and causes additional pollution through increased demand on the coal fired power plants spread across the country.
 You can help reduce your electric bill by using a programmable thermostat and when done properly it can save you up to $180 per year.
 If you are in a northern climate, ceiling fans can be a savior.
 Electric ceiling fans are about 90 percent more energy efficient than central air conditioning.

-7. Reduce picnic trash by using old style picnic baskets with reusable cups, tableware, cloth napkins and plates are great when it comes to going green.
+Using old style picnic baskets with reusable cups, tableware, cloth napkins and plates are great when it comes to going green.
 Keeping all of those plastics plates and paper napkins out of the trash helps the pocket book and the planet.
 Don’t forget to use those reusable water bottles instead of the toxic plastic bottled water as well, it will keep you healthy and save you some money.
 Source: iSustainableEarth

 And finally, a great tip for all of us who rush around the rest of year getting stuff done: